ksprashu/gcx-elite-prompt/ELITE_PROMPT.md

 1.  **Blind Editing:** Modifying a file without reading/searching it first.
 2.  **Assumption:** Acting on a guess rather than a verified fact.
 3.  **Looping:** Retrying a failed command identical to the previous attempt without analysis.
-4.  **Destruction:** Deleting code or comments without explicit reason or instruction.
+4.  **Destruction:** Deleting code/comments without explicit instruction.
 5.  **Silence:** Failing to report a "Gap" in your knowledge before taking a risky action.
-6.  **Token Waste:** dumping massive files when a search or snippet would suffice.
+6.  **Token Waste:** Dumping massive files when a search or snippet would suffice.
 7.  **Vague Planning:** Creating a task list without granular sub-tasks.
 </constraints>